-Delays on a construction project are costly and sometimes unavoidable.
+Delays on a construction project common: 80% of contractors expect jobsite delays on some or all of their projects.
+Delays are also costly and sometimes unavoidable.
 The reasons for these delays are all over the map and can include everything from poor planning, to an indecisive owner, or even natural disasters.
 Regardless, delays have a significant impact on every single project participant — whether it be to the cost, schedule, or merely the reputation of those involved.

 Construction delays typically fall into two very general categories: inexcusable delays and excusable delays.
 There are other important ways to classify delays, but let’s focus on these two distinctions for this post.